 If your loved one does fall or complain of pain in the hip or groin area, it is important that they go to the hospital right away.
 They can get an x-ray right away to determine whether or not a fracture is at the root of their pain.

 There are three main types of hip fractures:

-- Asubtrochanteric Frature- This fracture occurs in the femur and is actually the most rare type of hip fracture in seniors.
+- A subtrochanteric Fracture- This fracture occurs in the femur and is actually the rarest type of hip fracture in seniors.

 - Femoral Neck Fracture- This fracture occurs right below the ball of the socket hip joint and can actually stop the flow of blood to the broken bone.
 Typically, when this type of break occurs, seniors need a partial hip replacement in the ball and socket area.

 - Intertrochanteric Region Fracture- This type of fracture occurs in the bone where the thigh bone extends away from the hip.
 When this type of fracture happens, seniors often need a plate and screw to compress the bones together and help them heal.

 Many times, doctors will recommend immediate surgery within the first 24 hours to ensure the best possible recovery for your loved one.

 - Kimberly Langdon M.D. is a retired, board-certified obstetrician/gynecologist with 19-years of clinical experience.
 She graduated from The Ohio State University College of Medicine earning Honors in many rotations.
 She then completed her OB/GYN residency program at The Ohio State University Medical Center, earning first-place for her senior research project and placed in the 98th percentile on the national exam for OB/GYN residents in the U.S..

 - 2019.09.11General Senior LivingElderly Anxiety: What to Be Aware Of